surniaulula/wpsso-rrssb/README.md

 <h3>WPSSO Core Required</h3>

-<p>WPSSO Ridiculously Responsive Social Sharing Buttons (WPSSO RRSSB) is an add-on for the <a href="https://wordpress.org/plugins/wpsso/">WPSSO Core plugin</a>, which provides complete structured data for WordPress to present your content at its best on social sites and in search results – no matter how URLs are shared, reshared, messaged, posted, embedded, or crawled.</p>
+<p>WPSSO Ridiculously Responsive Social Sharing Buttons (WPSSO RRSSB) is an add-on for the <a href="https://wordpress.org/plugins/wpsso/">WPSSO Core plugin</a>, which provides complete structured data for WordPress to present your content at its best for social sites and search results – no matter how URLs are shared, reshared, messaged, posted, embedded, or crawled.</p>

 <h2>Installation</h2>